-The large-scale redistribution of operational intelligence is one of the most understated consequences of digital manufacturing and other IoT based operational capabilities.
-In the previous blog called Digital Manufacturing, we explored how to think about Digital Manufacturing as a specific category of use cases and this installment will pick up specifically on the labor implications of such use cases.
+The large-scale redistribution of operational intelligence is an underrated consequence of digital manufacturing and other IoT based operational capabilities.
+We previously explored how to think about Digital Manufacturing as a specific category of use cases and this installment will pick up specifically on the labor implications of such use cases.

-Any emerging digital manufacturing solution is going to require significant capital investment and implementation costs.
-While the costs will vary dramatically based on the solution provider and the solution architecture, the cash outlay will always precede time to value.
+Any emerging digital manufacturing solution is going to require significant investment and implementation costs.
+While the costs will vary dramatically, the cash outlay will always precede time to value.
 In fact, many businesses will be challenged to meet 1 or 2-year payback hurdles and thus required to maintain a longer-term manufacturing strategy vision.
-Therefore, getting the business case right upfront is critical for all manufacturing companies.
+Therefore, getting the business case right is critical for all manufacturing companies.

 While all five manufacturing metrics – productivity, inventory, service, quality, and safety – stand to improve drastically through digital manufacturing, the direct impact on the P&L is trickier to quantify.
 At the end of the day, the direct P&L impact is going to lie with asset productivity, cost of quality, and labor productivity.
 The first two are inherently linked into the digital manufacturing ecosystem: capabilities like machine-to-machine communication and predictive maintenance are directly embedded in the solutions that are coming to market now like GE Predix and Rockwell Automation’s Connected Enterprise.

 However, the labor productivity aspect is more of an indirect benefit and viewed as a byproduct of the overall productivity enhancements.
 Realizing the labor productivity benefit is going to be harder than most companies realize; this a real problem since it is commonly the highest addressable cost bucket and the biggest driver of the business case.